GurkNathe/Pathfinding-Algorithms/README.md

 While an algorithm isn't running:

-- Press "B" to go to previous algorithm in list
+- Press <kbd>B</kbd> to go to previous algorithm in list
-- Press "N" to go to next algorithm in list
+- Press <kbd>N</kbd> to go to next algorithm in list
-- Press "Q" to exit
+- Press <kbd>Q</kbd> to exit
-- Press "C" to clear grid
+- Press <kbd>C</kbd> to clear grid
+- <kbd>Left Shift</kbd> + <kbd>Left Click</kbd> to place a forbbiden node after placing Start and End nodes
-- Left click to place Start, then End, then Obstacles
+- <kbd>Left Click</kbd> to place Start, then End, then Obstacles
-- Right click to remove Start, End, or Obstacles
+- <kbd>Right Click</kbd> to remove Start, End, or Obstacles

 After an algorithm has run:

-- "W", Left, or Right click to clear the Algorithm Mark-up
+- <kbd>W</kbd>, <kbd>Left Click</kbd>, or <kbd>Right Click</kbd> to clear the Algorithm Mark-up

 While an algorithm is running:
-- Press "S" key to stop the algorithm
+- Press <kbd>S</kbd> key to stop the algorithm

+## Node Types

+- Start: where the search algorithm will start
+- End: where the search algorithm is trying to get to
+- Obstacle: a position the algorithms avoid
+- Forbidden: a position certain algorithms avoid
+- Check/Uncheck: markup for visualizing the algorithm
+- Path: markup for visualizing the found path
+- Default: a position that can be traversed

 ## Algorithm Progress

 ```
-Currently implemented algorithms (9/34):
+Currently implemented algorithms (10/34):

 - A*
 - Bellman Ford's Algorithm
 - Best First Search
 - Breadth First Search (BFS)
+- B*
 - Depth First Search (DFS)
 - Dijkstra's Algorithms
 - Greedy Best First Search (GBFS)